dlugaz/RaspberryPiconnectBox/Readme.md

 ## Requirements:
 You need to install **Softether VPN client** and **Hamachi Client** and/or **Zerotier Client** on your PC
 ## How to use:
- If rPi has a connection, that has direct line to internet and it's own IP - great, all you need is Softether.
+If rPi has a connection, that has direct line to internet and it's own IP - then great, all you need is Softether.
 Softether automatically generates dynamicdns address and azure gateway address.
-Additional disadvantage is that connection is totally transparent, so there's no way to change rPi settings or diagnose connection.
-Dynamic DNS allows you to connect if rPI has direct internet connection, but no static ip.
-Azure DNS allows you to connect if there's no direct connection, but is slow as hell, so we can use it only in emergency.
-The DDNS and Azure DNS addresses are available if you connect to rPI with Softether Server Manager.
+Some disadvantage is that connection is totally transparent, so there's no way to change rPi settings or diagnose connection.
+**Dynamic DNS** allows you to connect if rPI has direct internet connection, but no static ip.
+**Azure DNS** allows you to connect if there's no direct connection, but is slow as hell, so we can use it only in emergency.
+The DDNS and Azure DNS addresses are available if you connect to rPI with **Softether Server Manager**.
 To overcome the softether disadvantages there's a redundant connection through Hamachi and Zerotier.
 Additionally, to facilitate using local WiFi networks, comitup is installed.
 If it doesn't find any known network, it creates accesspoint (SSID: connectionBox-XX).
 When connected to this AP, on [http://10.42.0.1](http://10.42.0.1) you will find website, that allows to easily connect to picked network.